-Compliance Due Diligence for Third Parties: it refers to the processes and procedures aimed at identifying and assessing compliance risks, especially regarding the anti-corruption issue, in the Company's relationship with suppliers, business partners, associations, charities for which the Company intends to make donations and other third parties as applicable, in order to ensure that no business is carried out with third parties involved in any illegal or irregular practices considering the current legislation, especially anti-corruption, and the ethical principles and rules reflected in the Code of Ethics and Conduct and other Internal Policies and Standards of the Company.
+Compliance Due Diligence for Third Parties: it refers to the processes and procedures aimed at identifying, evaluating and mitigating compliance risks in the Company's relationships with suppliers, commercial partners, charitable institutions to which the Company intends to make donations and other third parties as applicable, aiming to ensure that they are not carried out business with third parties involved in any illicit or irregular practices in light of current legislation, in particular anti-corruption laws, and the ethical principles and rules reflected in the Code of Ethics and Conduct and other Internal Policies and Standards of the Company.

-Record of Business and Institutional Interactions with Public Entities: procedure for recording in-person or virtual interactions of any business and/or institutional nature with public entities in order to comply with the guidelines set forth in the Policy for Business and Institutional Relationship with Public Entities.
-The Company has an electronic tool that allows employees to carry out a complete record of all interactions with public agents, aiming at transparency in relations with the Public Sector.
+Record of Business and Institutional Interactions with Public Entities: procedure for recording and monitoring face-to-face or virtual interactions of a commercial and/or institutional nature with public entities, in order to comply with the mandatory guidelines defined in the Commercial and Institutional Relationship with Public Entities Policy.
+The Company has an electronic tool that allows employees to complete a complete record of interactions with public agents, aiming for transparency in relations with the Public Sector.

-Compliance Onboarding: monthly training in virtual format for the Company's new employees, in which the ethical and integrity principles, anti-corruption and the Integrity Program, the main guidelines and rules of the Code of Ethics and Conduct and the Ethics and Conduct Channel are addressed.
+Compliance Workshop: monthly training in virtual format for the Company's new employees, in which the ethical and integrity principles, anti-corruption and the Integrity Program, the main guidelines and rules of the Code of Ethics and Conduct and the Ethics and Conduct Channel are addressed.

-Training on the Code of Ethics and Conduct: e-learning training of the Code of Ethics and Conduct, mandatory for all employees of its own units in Brazil and abroad, and franchised units, covering all topics included in such document.
-The content is presented through explanatory videos, and animations and the understanding of the content is exercised through ethical questions and dilemmas that must be answered in the light of the principles and rules of the Code, requiring a minimum achievement of 70% to complete the course and receive the certificate.
-Employees whose activities do not require the use of computers are trained either in person or through distance learning.
-The training reached an adherence of 95% of the employees.
+Training on the Code of Ethics and Conduct: e-learning training on the Code of Ethics and Conduct, mandatory for all employees of our own units, in Brazil and abroad, and franchisees, covering all topics present in the document, requiring a minimum pass of 70% in the knowledge test of the course, to complete and obtain the certificate.
+Employees whose activities do not require the use of computers are trained in person or virtually.
+In 2023, the training reached 95% of employees.
+In 2024, a new e-learning training was launched, aimed at updating the format and content, as well as reflecting the changes made to the Code of Ethics and Conduct.